-The 2023 survey results indicated that female passengers are more likely to wear a safety belt than male passengers (92.8% versus 86.9%).
+The 2024 survey results indicated that female passengers are more likely to wear a safety belt than male passengers (92.6% versus 87.9%).
 This has been the case every time the survey has been conducted.
-Usage among both males and females increased year-to-year.
-Since 2018, male usage appears to be decreasing; aside from a slight pull upward in 2023, while usage among females has wavered somewhat but remained relatively constant.
+From 2019-2022, male usage appears to be decreasing (though there are slight pulls upward since), while usage among females has wavered somewhat but remained relatively constant.
 The usage gap among the sexes also appears to be consistent over time.